parse-community/docs/_includes/ios/files.md

 ```
 </div>

+##Deleting Files

-You can delete files that are referenced by objects using the [REST API]({{ site.baseUrl }}/rest/guide/#deleting-files).
+You can delete files using the [REST API]({{site.baseUrl}}/rest/guide/#deleting-files) using the files name.
 You will need to provide the master key in order to be allowed to delete a file.

-If your files are not referenced by any object in your app, it is not possible to delete them through the REST API.
-You may request a cleanup of unused files in your app's Settings page.
-Keep in mind that doing so may break functionality which depended on accessing unreferenced files through their URL property.
-Files that are currently associated with an object will not be affected.
+Note: Reguardless of the Parse Server storage configuration, deleting a `PFObject` with a `PFFileObject` does not delete the file itself meerly its reference.
+Additionally, Parse does **NOT** provide a way to find unreferenced file names in storage.